Kshitijvv1211/portfolio/README.md

 5. Save the changes and redeploy your application

 Note: Make sure to keep your API key secret and never commit it to your repository.

-## 💖 Acknowledgments

-A huge shoutout to [Naresh Khatri](https://github.com/Naresh-Khatri/Portfolio) for the inspiration and ideas that sparked this journey! 💡 If you're interested in creative web design, definitely check out his work.

 ## 📬 Contact